JayMMTL/csmtl/src/pages/index.md

 templateKey: index-page
 title: Customer Success MTL
 image: /img/home-jumbotron.png
-heading: CS MTL
+heading: "Join for free"
-subheading: Coming soon!
+subheading: Professional Community
 mainpitch:
-  title: 'Who is this community for? '
+  title: CS MTL
   description: >-
     Whether you're a seasoned Customer Success leader, or just getting your career started in CS, join our community to build your network in Montreal and learn from shared experiences.
-description: Montreal's Customer Success Community
+description: >-
+  Attend our events to learn from the best in the industry and network with your peers.
 intro:
   blurbs:
+    - image: /img/featureCSHH.png
+      text: >
+        CS Happy Hour: No speakers, no presentation, just a group of customer-focused professionals sharing ideas around a few drinks.
+Stay tuned for details!
     - image: /img/coffee-gear.png
-      heading: "CS Happy Hour \U0001F37B"
-      text: >-
-        Details coming soon.
-No speakers, no presentation, just a group of CS professionals sharing ideas over a few drinks.
-    - image: /img/coffee-gear.png
-      heading: Great selection
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We're working out the details of our next event which should take place in September.
+Check back here or join our newsletter to keep informed.
     - image: /img/tutorials.png
-      heading: We'll teach you
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        Get involved!
+Help us grow CS MTL and the value it brings to the Montreal business community.
+We're looking for contributors to the blog, host sponsors and help spreading the word.
+Get in touch.
     - image: /img/meeting-space.png
-      heading: Come hang out
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        The newsletter is published every 4-6 weeks and to announce upcoming events.
+We curate the best content in the industry and provide tips from local contributors.
   heading: Customer Success
   description: |
     Montreal CS Professionals
 main:
-  heading: Great coffee with no compromises
+  heading: Customer Success Montreal
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Whether you're a seasoned Customer Success leader, or just getting your career started in CS, join our community to build your network in Montreal and learn from shared experiences.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg